rajansahu713/FastAPI-Projects/README.md

 15. Implementation of Pg bounce in FastAPI

+16. FastAPI Metadata Configuration

+17. Celery in FastAPI

+18. Redis in FastAPI

 ## Instructions
 Follow the project-specific instructions provided in the README.md file within each project directory.